 Circulation, especially to the feet and legs, can decrease for many different reasons.
 Some of the most common include:

-- Smoking is the number one preventable health issue that causes poor circulation.
+- Smoking.
+Tobacco use is the number one preventable health issue that causes poor circulation.

 - Diabetes.
 High blood sugar levels cause inflammation through the body.
 This also causes the blood vessels to constrict, reducing blood flow.

 - Lack of physical activity.
 If you are not actively exercising, then your circulation gets worse faster.

 - Kidney disease.
 Poor kidney function affects many things, but the feet really take a beating if your kidneys aren’t functioning well.

 - Aging.
 Circulation generally declines with age (especially after turning 50), even in healthy individuals.
 The heart gets thicker and more rigid, and can’t pump as much blood with each beat as before.

 - Genetics.
 A family history of peripheral artery disease, heart attack, stroke, or other cardiovascular disease is linked with a greater risk of circulatory problem.

 Testing Your Circulatory Health Is Simple, Quick, and Covered by Insurance